• Skip to main content

 The Naloxone Story That Prompted This Article

-Martha Bebinger is a health care reporter for WBUR – an NPR affiliate in Boston.
+Martha Bebinger is a healthcare reporter for WBUR – an NPR affiliate in Boston.

 Martha’s article Why You May Be Denied Life Insurance For Carrying Naloxone is a must-read.